SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   1) ECS sends the initiating message request (either ``change`` target or ``do`` go) and awaits the response.

-  2) SEC-Node checks the request and if it can be performed.
+  2) SEC-node checks the request and if it can be performed.
 If not, SEC-node sends an error-reply (sequence done).
      If nothing is actually to be done, continue to point 4)

-  3) SEC-Node 'sets' the status-code to BUSY and instructs the hardware to execute the requested action.
+  3) SEC-node 'sets' the status-code to BUSY and instructs the hardware to execute the requested action.
      Also an ``update`` status event (with the new BUSY status-code) MUST be sent to ALL subscribed clients (if any).
      From now on all read requests will also reveal a BUSY status-code.
      If additional parameters are influenced, their updated values should be communicated as well.

-  4) SEC-Node sends the reply to the request of point 2) indicating the success of the request.
+  4) SEC-node sends the reply to the request of point 2) indicating the success of the request.

      :Note:
          This may also be an error.
 In that case point 3) was likely not fully performed.